 The combination of peanut butter and coconut milk could skew a bit sweet and heavy, but lime juice and jalapeño provide the perfect balance.
 Cilantro adds a fresh-grassy herbal note, but cilantro haters could certainly substitute Italian parsley.
 The marinade also includes Greek yogurt.
 If you keep kosher or just want a dairy-free marinade, I have discovered a great yogurt alternative – So Delicious Dairy-Free Unsweetened Coconut Yogurt.
 It provides the tanginess of yogurt without the dairy.
 Surprisingly, it does not taste overwhelmingly of coconut.
 I used boneless skinless chicken thighs, as they are almost impossible to overcook.
 Don’t forget to soak the wooden skewers so they don’t burn.
 For a casual dinner, wrap some warm pita around the skewer, pull the wooden stick out and to make a wrap.
 Serve extra sauce, lime, chopped peanuts and cilantro on the side.

-Click here to print recipe for Green and Yellow Beans with Salami Vinaigrette.
+Click here to print recipe for Grilled Chicken and Nectarine Skewers with Coconut –Peanut Sauce.